 MIGRANT TRANSNATIONALISM AND DIASPORA POLITICS

-Project 1: A Tale of Two Activisms: The Relationship Between Migrants’ Rights and Diaspora Mobilizations (2016-present)
+Project 2: A Tale of Two Activisms: The Relationship Between Migrants’ Rights and Diaspora Mobilizations (2016-2017)

 The central research question of this project asks: How is the collective claims-making of migrants and refugees to achieve economic, political, social rights from their host state connected to their participation in movements for homeland democratization?
-Sharon is currently conducting interviews with Filipino activists and gathering archival data.
-Preliminary findings suggest that migrants’ rights activism and diaspora mobilization are inextricably linked through movement abeyance structures and integrative processes.
+Findings gathered from interview and archival data suggest that migrants’ rights activism and diaspora mobilization are inextricably linked through movement abeyance structures and integrative processes.
 First, in times of ebb in homeland conflict, activists turn to the local concerns of the migrant community to sustain oppositional consciousness.
 Second, through their involvement in diaspora politics, migrants and refugees develop associational life, acquire knowledge of the diverse problems of the communities where they are embedded, and learn the ropes of domestic public policymaking.
 This study contributes to the debate on transnationalism and assimilation in migration studies, which has recently moved from contradiction to synergy.

 Sharon’s dissertation explains the conditions and mechanisms through which migrants and exiles become involved in political struggles in their homelands.
 While much is known about why migrants maintain homeland ties, information on how they become engaged in organizations involved in political struggles remains scant.
 Through a comparative case study of homeland-directed activism among Filipinos in the U.S. and the Netherlands from the period of authoritarian rule (1965-1986) to the early years of democratic transition (1986-1992) in the Philippines, the project analyzed how political structures in both the host and home societies, resources in the migrant communities, and formation of oppositional consciousness interact and influence mobilization.
 Sharon gathered data from 2012 to 2014 in the Netherlands (Amsterdam, Den Haag, Leiden, Nijmegen, Tilburg, and Utrecht), the Philippines (Manila), and the U.S. (Los Angeles, New York, the San Francisco Bay Area, and Seattle), collecting over 1,000 pages of archival data in Dutch, English, and Filipino and 53 in-depth interviews.
 In the Netherlands, she was affiliated with the Department of Political Science and Institute for Migration and Ethnic Studies of the University of Amsterdam as Visiting Researcher.